 Some items will not always be covered, or they will expect it to be secured further even within a secured shed or garage, such as a bicycle.
 A bicycle might be covered up to a certain amount but many insurers will expect it to also be locked up inside a locked shed or garage.
 If there was no lock on it at the time they might be less comfortable about paying out the full amount.

 Read our guide to bicycle insurance to learn more about protecting your bike on your property and away from home.

 Similarly, if your shed was built several years ago and is generally in poor condition, then if you make a claim because a flood or a falling tree destroyed it, the insurer may not think it was worth the amount you paid for it in the first place.

-There are many different rules when it comes to insuring your home and any outbuildings you have, so be sure to read through all of the conditions before buying any home insurance or taking out extra cover.
+There are different rules when it comes to insuring your home and any outbuildings under garage insurance.
+So be sure to read through all conditions before buying any home insurance or taking out extra cover.

-Use our comparison service to help you find a home insurance policy that protects your valuables whether they’re inside the home or locked up in a shed or garage.
+Find a home insurance policy that protects your valuables, whether they’re inside the home or locked up in a shed or garage.